 Just as you set your own goals for personal growth, you should also set your professional goals, too.

-The predicted business trends of 2018, though all different, are based on a single and simple principle: personality.
-To put it plainly, the road to success in 2018 begins and ends with building character.
+The predicted business trends of the year, though all different, are based on a single and simple principle: personality.
+To put it plainly, the road to success begins and ends with building character.

 Companies are beginning to realize that social media does not and will never replace in-person interaction.
 Even Internet-based companies without a brick and mortar presence recognize this.